 If you are considering using Yell’s products for your business, you may also wish to consider…

-- Yell is currently facing a group legal action claim from 1,800+ customers for misrepresentation and breach of contract.
+- Yell is currently facing a group legal action claim for misrepresentation and breach of contract.

 - Yell has been repeatedly criticised in the national press for its selling practices and review manipulation.